-The president and Congress rapidly went to work to amend the Constitution in order to make 18 the voting age for every election across the country.
+The President and Congress rapidly went to work to amend the Constitution to make 18 the voting age for every election nationwide.

 Oregon v.
 Mitchell was decided in December of 1970.
 By March 1971, the proposed 26th Amendment had already been approved by both the House and the Senate.

-The 26th Amendment holds the record for being ratified the fastest from proposal to law.
+The 26th Amendment holds the record for being ratified the fastest from law proposal.